San Marino national under-17 football team

 The San Marino national U-17 football team is the national under-17 football team of San Marino and is controlled by the San Marino Football Federation.
 The head coach is Pietro Rossi.

 They have competed in the UEFA European Under-17 Championship qualifying rounds every year since 2003.
-They have so far played 44 official games with 40 defeats, three draws (against Andorra in 2012, Faroe Islands in 2005 and Armenia in 2015) and one victory (over Andorra, in 2002).
+They have so far played 44 official games with 40 defeats, three draws (against Andorra in 2012, Faroe Islands in 2005 and Armenia in 2015) and two victories (over Andorra in 2002 and Wales in 2026).